How to help people sleeping rough during a heatwave

 4. Cool their skin with a spray or sponge

-If they don’t cool down within 30 minutes, then you should call 999 immediately.
-If the person become unresponsive you need to put them into the recovery position (opens in a new tab)
+If they don’t cool down within 30 minutes, call 999.
+If the person becomes unresponsive, put them into the recovery position.

 Other support

-StreetLink allows you to report someone who is sleeping rough (opens in a new tab).
-The outreach team will then find the person, offering them support and advice to stay cool.
+StreetLink allows you to report someone who is sleeping rough.
+The outreach team will then find the person and offer them support and advice.

-The NHS have some simple tips on how to cope in hot weather (opens in a new tab) and who the most vulnerable are.
+The NHS has simple tips on how to cope in hot weather and who the most vulnerable are.
 These groups may need extra care during a heatwave.

-British Red Cross has published some guidance on how to perform first aid for heat stroke (opens in a new tab).
-Whether this is looking after yourself or someone who may be vulnerable to the heat.
-It expands more on what signs to look for and how to cool someone down and get help.
+British Red Cross has guidance on how to perform first aid for heat stroke.
+It describes the signs to look for, how to cool someone down and get help.